dart-lang/language/working/augmentation-libraries/feature-specification.md

 ## Augmentation libraries

-An augmentation library is a separate file that "augments" another "main" library.
-An augmentation is very similar to a normal Dart library: It has its own top-level scope that may contain all kinds of declarations&mdash;functions, classes, variables, etc. The main differences are:
+An augmentation library is a separate file that *augments* another *main* library.
+An augmentation is somewhere between a separate library and a part file.

+*   Like a library, it may contain all kinds of declarations&mdash;functions, classes, variables, etc.

+*   Like a library, it has its own import scope and may contain its own imports.

-*   Declarations in the augmentation library implicitly become declarations in the main library it augments.
+*   Like a part file, all of the top-level declarations it produces end up in the top-level scope of the main library.

+*   Like a part file, it shares a private scope with the main library and the two have mutual access to private declarations in the other file.

+Augmentations have a few features unique to them:

 *   An augmentation may add new members to existing types in the main library.